 In 1925, there was a revolution between the Guna Indians and the ruling Panamanian authorities, who attempted to force the Guna to adopt Hispanic culture by military action.
 During this revolution, the Guna Yala territory seceded, and operated as the short-lived Republic of Tule.

 Following mediation with the United States, the Guna re-united with Panama.
 With the support of the Panamanian government, the Gunas created a self-governing territory, named the Guna Yala district, where they would rule themselves.

 Relations are still strained between mainland Panama and the Guna Yala region.
 Most recently, both customs and immigration have moved out of the area, and cruisers now have to clear in and out of the country on the mainland.
 Going to one town for customs, and another for immigration; frustrating!

-So, as of now, we’ll be “offline.”
-As usual, you can track us on the Where Are We Now page, where you can also send us an email through our Delorme satellite tracker.
-Please be patient for the return of regular emails in the spring, and until then, we look forward to a winter of views like this!
+As usual, you can track us on the Where Are We Now page, where you can also send an email through our Delorme satellite tracker.
+We look forward to a winter of views like this!